Are you looking for the most powerful and effective hard surface moss killer you can buy in the United Kingdom?

 Test on an inconspicuous area first if you’re concerned about discolouration.

 This product should not be used on lawns or plants.
+For grassy areas, try this lawn moss killer instead.

 Due to the high levels of concentration, this product is best used for large areas or stubborn moss, algae or lichen growth.